A bound on the Hartshorne-Speiser-Lyubeznik number of semigroup rings: Background

 \subsection{Semigroup Rings}

 A \textit{semigroup} is a set $Q$ together with a binary operation $+$ that satisfies the associative property: for all $u,v,w\in Q$ we have $(u+v)+w=u+(v+w)$.
-A semigroup is \textit{affine} if it is finitely generated, and an abelian semigroup is \textit{cancellative} if for all $a,b,c\in Q$ the equality $a+b=a+c$ implies $b=c$.
-Note that any abelian cancellative semigroup can be embedded in a group \cite[Page 50]{bg09}.
-We always assume that our semigroups are affine, torsion-free, abelian, cancellative, and contain an identity.
-A semigroup is \textit{pointed} if it has no non-identity units.
+A semigroup is \textit{affine} if it is finitely generated and is isomorphic to a sub-semigroup of the free abelian group $\bbZ^d$ \cite[page 50]{bg09}.
+We always assume that our semigroups are affine.